BfE-Technology/BfE-Technology.github.io/index.md

 <div id="disciplines" class="force-dark-link">
   <br>
-  <h2>Disciplines we are looking for:</h2>
+  <h2>Disciplines we are looking for</h2>

-<p>We leverage on a wide variety of technological solutions covering software, analytics, algorithms and cloud engineering to address vital needs of the organisation.
-Check out some of our ongoing projects <a href="#featured-projects" data-scroll>below</a>.</p>
+<p>We leverage on a wide variety of technological solutions covering software, analytics, algorithms and cloud engineering to address vital needs of the organisation. </p>

+<p>You may also check out some of our ongoing projects <a href="#featured-projects" data-scroll>here</a>.</p>
 <br>
 </div>